ibm-cloud-docs/power-iaas/modifying-instance.md

 4. Read the service agreement and agree to the terms.
 Click **Order** to complete the volume modification process and accept the price.

-5. To verify your new storage size, go back to the **Storage volumes** tab.
+5. To verify your new storage size, go back to **Storage volumes**.

 ## Adding or removing a public network
 {: #adding-removing-network}

-You can remove or add a public network by clicking the **Public networks** toggle in your **Virtaul server** tab.
+You can remove or add a public network by clicking the **Public networks** toggle in **Virtual server instances**.
 When you toggle a public network off and then on, the IBM Cloud console regenerates new internal and external IP addresses.
 You need to check the IBM Cloud console for the new internal IP address (that maps to the external IP address).
 You must add a network interface controller (NIC) and point it to the new internal IP address.
 For information on how to add or remove an interface, see [How to add or remove a network interface from an AIX virtual machine (VM)](/docs/power-iaas?topic=power-iaas-managing-network-interface) or [How to add or remove a network interface from an IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-managing-network-interface-ibmi).

 You cannot toggle a public network off if there are no other defined networks.
 {: note}